-Total expenses arising from share-based payment transactions recognised during the period as part of employee benefits expense relating to share appreciation rights is \$1,366,000 (2016: \$778,000).
+Total expenses arising from share-based payment transactions recognised during the period as part of employee benefit expense relating to share appreciation rights is \$2,176,000 (2017: \$1,366,000).

 Share-based compensation benefits are provided to employees by way of a SARs.
 The fair value of SARs granted is recognised as an employee benefits expense, with a corresponding increase in equity.
 The total amount to be expensed is determined by reference to the fair value of the rights granted, which includes any market performance conditions and the impact of any non-vesting conditions but excludes the impact of any service and non-market performance vesting conditions.